mlcommons/croissant/docs/croissant-spec-1.0.md

 ### Modified and Added Properties

-Croissant modifies the meaning of one [schema.org](http://schema.org) property, and makes it required:
+Croissant modifies the meaning of one [schema.org](http://schema.org) property, and requires its presence:

 <table>
   <thead>